SDePaula97/SDePaula97/README.md

 #### My name is Svetly de Paula.
 I am an aspiring Software Engineer from Atlanta.

 - ⚡ Fun fact about me: I am obssessed with expensive :cheese:, roasting :coffee: and gourmet dark :chocolate_bar:.
-- 🌱 I’m currently learning Javascript and React.
+- 🌱 I’m currently learning Javascript and React and learning how to build responsive full stack web applications.
 - ✈️ I love traveling the world!
 #### Please feel free to check out any projects that I'm working on.
 ##### I welcome any feedback as well! 😃